 The most suitable place to change lanes is well in advance of or immediately after junctions.
 Just before junctions, solid lines usually prohibit lane changes.

-* The blind spot is the area not covered by any mirror.
+* The blind spot is the area to the side and diagonally behind the car that you cannot see in the mirrors.
 You check the blind spot by briefly glancing over your shoulder (in the direction you are moving the car).

-If another driver signals that he or she wants to change to your lane you should help the driver by reducing your speed, thus creating a larger gap between you and the vehicle in front.
+If another driver signals to change into your lane, you should help by reducing your speed and creating a larger gap between you and the vehicle in front.

 The zipper merge requires mutual consideration